 There’s no question: heartburn is a pain.
 Whether it’s brought on by some late-night pepperoni pizza or the joys of pregnancy, finding relief while it’s happening is a top priority.

-12. Promote Healthy Hair & Nails
+12. Help Maintain Healthy Hair & Nails

-Silica and vitamin C, found in cucumbers, is a trace mineral that strengthens connective tissues such as our hair and nails.
+Silica and vitamin C, found in cucumbers, help promote collagen production, which is essential for maintaining healthy hair and nails.
 Just make sure not to peel off the skin of a cucumber, which is where most of the silica, as well as various other nutrients, are found.

 13. Combat Stress

-Try These Healthy Cucumber Recipes
+Try These Healthy, Refreshing Cucumber Recipes

-Of course, we have no opposition to eating them all by themselves but when you’re looking for something with a little more pizazz, these recipes bring out the best that cucumbers have to offer!
+Of course, we have no opposition to eating them all by themselves, but when you’re looking for something with a little more pizazz, these recipes bring out the best that cucumbers have to offer: